-- 3. NAVTEX Coverage: See diagram attached at end of document. - 4.
-Operational Issues: From RHC (SAIHC) Meetings and past technical visits it is clear that some member states and associate members are far from being GMDSS compliant (see Table below) and that MSI awareness needs to improve.
+4. Operational Issues: From RHC (SAIHC) Meetings and past technical visits it is clear that some member states and associate members are far from being GMDSS compliant and that MSI awareness needs to improve.
 MSI is disseminated mostly via local warnings on VHF.

 Lake Victoria like the Caspian Sea, is not at present considered as coming under the SOLAS Convention.
 The Convention applies only to vessels greater than 500 gross tons and on an international voyage, which may apply with more than one State sharing a large inland body of water.
 States like Kenya, Tanzania and Uganda share the waters of Lake Victoria.
 Malawi, Mozambique and Tanzania share the waters of Lake Malawi (Nyasa) and alike Burundi, Tanzania, Democratic Republic of the Congo and Zambia, which share the waters of Lake Tanganyika.
 The establishment of a coordinated MSI service would require the agreement of the coastal States concerned.
-It is true that vessels greater that 500 gross tons operate on these waters.
-Several maritime ferry disasters occurred in the recent past due to the lack of adequate MSI measures and some might well have been weather related incidents.
-These inland waterways are important as it offers 60% of these states main means of transport.
+It is fact that vessels greater that 500 gross tons operate on these waters.
+Several maritime ferry disasters has occurred in the recent past due to the lack of adequate MSI measures although some might well have been weather related incidents.
+These inland waterways are important as it offers 60% of these states main mode of transport.